xx03543/minimal/index.md

 ## Fee Structure

 * Starts from Rs 400 to 750 (Hourly) depending up on the distance and grades
-* Minimal of 8 - 10 hours is required per month
+* 8 - 10 hours is required per month

 #### Header 4